EIT-Pathogena/client/README.md

 # Download the main reports for all samples in a5w2e8.mapping.csv
 gpas download a5w2e8.mapping.csv

-# Download the main and speciation reports for samples in a5w2e8.mapping.csv
+# Download the main and speciation reports for all samples in a5w2e8.mapping.csv
 gpas download a5w2e8.mapping.csv --filenames main_report.json,speciation_report.json

 # Download the main report for one sample
 gpas download 3bf7d6f9-c883-4273-adc0-93bb96a499f6

+# Download the final assembly for one M. tuberculosis sample
+gpas download 3bf7d6f9-c883-4273-adc0-93bb96a499f6 --filenames final.fasta

 # Download the main report for two samples
 gpas download 3bf7d6f9-c883-4273-adc0-93bb96a499f6,6f004868-096b-4587-9d50-b13e09d01882